Abernant (horse): 1949: three-year-old season

-1950:four-year-old season
+1950: four-year-old season

 At age four in 1950, he was beaten in the King's Stand Stakes, when he failed to concede twenty-three pounds to the three-year-old Tangle.
 He won the Lubbock Sprint Stakes at Sandown Park Racecourse, to give Richards his 4000th winner.
 He repeated as the easy winner of the July Cup, the Nunthorpe Stakes and the King George Stakes.
 He ended his career that year with fourteen wins from the seventeen races he entered.
 On Abernant's retirement, Murless said that "there is nothing left for him to win".

 Assessment

 Abernant's Timeform rating of 142 equals that of Ribot as the fourth-best ever awarded.
 In the years that followed his retirement, among the many accolades, The Independent newspaper wrote that Abernant "was the best sprinter ever to grace a racecourse."
 Timeform rated Abernant the best horse of his generation in Europe at ages two, three and four.
 He was the joint-highest rated horse of 1949 (with the stayer Alycidon) and the highest-rated horse of 1950.

-In their book A Century of Champions, John Randall and Tony Morris rated Abernant the best British sprinter of the century and the no. 20 horse in their global ranking, one place ahead of Man o' War.
+In their book A Century of Champions, John Randall and Tony Morris rated Abernant the best British sprinter of the century and the no. 20 horse in their global ranking.

 Gordon Richards described Abernant as the fastest horse he ever rode.